About the experience

 You have safe filtered drinking water at all times.
 We also serve coffee, tea, sodas, and other local drinks.
 We avoid using plastic water bottles to conserve nature.

-Our unique trips are managed and guided by the indigenous Maasai, Datoga and Hadzabe hosts.
+Our unique trips are managed and guided by the indigenous Maasai, Datoga, and Hadzabe hosts.
 They get the economic benefit and fair salary for hosting you in their home.
+Also, every trip contributes to a wider social mission.
+Learn more here

 How my trip benefits the Maasai and the Hadzabe?